objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

 comments: true
 ---
    In [Part1](/blog/2013/07/18/asp-dot-net-exception-handling-explained) of this article, we covered default exception handling of the ASP.NET/MVC framework.
-   In this part, We will see how to keep the view data set by the controller for error view and master/layout.
+   In this part, We will see how to keep the view data set by the controller for an Error View and master/layout.

-If you want your Error View use a master that uses ViewData/ViewBag, You will have to set it again in Error View, which will be a duplicate code.
+If you want your Error View use a master that uses ViewData/ViewBag, You will have to set it again in an Error View, which will be a duplicate code.

  Let's see how we can display the temperature in every page.
  To display the temperature in every page, we will have to add to a layout as shown below.